 Our new dining room doubles our seating capacity.
 The room is now bigger, more open, and more functional, with cozy nooks for studying and lots of tables for snacking and socializing.
 It can also serve as a much-needed location for medium-sized meetings and campus gatherings.
 The space is welcoming all times of day, for all members of our community.

-The dining room is dedicated in honor of Helen McKenna Sheehy JC ’49.
+The dining room is dedicated in honor of Helen McKenna Sheehy JC ’49 and was opened to students in January 2016.

 The newly installed McNabb Field turf surface, completed in 2014, ensures that our competitive and determined athletes play on a field that matches their true grit.
 One of the last schools in our league to build a turf field, Visitation now competes on a level playing field that is worthy of its talents.
 The state-of-the-art field also reduces weather-related cancellations and serves as a safe practice space for the hundreds of Visitation athletes who use it.